 Here are some tips:

-Requirements: Make sure the requirements are complete, accurate, and understood by the team.
-If you would like a good requirements template, just respond to this email and I will send you one.
+Make sure the requirements are complete, accurate, and understood by the team.
+If you would like a good requirements document, request our template here

-Analyze Concepts: Generate a matrix with ranked requirements down the left side, and concepts across the top.
-Each cell then become a place to judge that concept’s ability to exceed the requirement.
+Generate a matrix with ranked requirements down the left side, and concepts across the top.
+Each cell then becomes a place to judge that concept’s ability to exceed the requirement.
 This forces the team to focus on a single issue at a time: how this concept scores on that requirement.
-The simple math determines the best concept.
+Simple math determines the best concept.

-Use a Specialist: Although a specialist may charge a higher hourly rate, this extra charge is often worth the money as their productivity is generally pays for itself.
+Although a specialist may charge a higher hourly rate, this extra charge is often worth the money as their productivity generally pays for itself.
 One word of caution: if you’re a hammer, everything looks like a nail, so don’t let technical specialists dictate the conceptual design.

-Management is Important: Managing the process is critical.
+Managing the process is critical.
 If product development is not something your company does on a regular basis, then you will need to identify a resource to rely on.
-You can download ourROM (Rough Order of Magnitude)
+You can download ourROM (great for determining product development cost)

 – Project Estimation SpreadSheet.